forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

 **Evolutionary origins of the SARS‐CoV‐2 sarbecovirus lineage responsible for the COVID-19 pandemic** Maciej F Boni , Philippe Lemey, Xiaowei Jiang , Tommy Tsan-Yuk Lam , Blair Perry , Todd Castoe , Andrew Rambaut and David L Robertson
 #### Methods
 Frequent recombination events makes genome analysis challenging.
-Regions likely without recombinations are identified using 3 different methods.
+Regions likely without recombination are identified using 3 different methods.
 The identified non-recombining regions are analysed using traditional phylogenetic methods including tree construction and dating.
 #### Results
 * Aligning different sarbecovirus genomes, mainly sampled from bats, indicates frequent recombination events.
-* Phylogentic analysis on non-recombinant regions
+* Phylogenetic analysis on non-recombinant regions
     - This approach is used to estimate the dates of separation of different strains including Sars-CoV-1, Sars-CoV-2 and several strains found in bats.
     - Removing recombinant genomic segments point to a single ancestral lineage for SARS-CoV-2 and RaTG13 including Sars-like from pangolin (confiscated in March 2019 in Guangdong) and a clade of pangolin sequences from Guangxi province confiscated in 2017.
 *  Evidence Sars-CoV-2 emerge directly from yet unknown reservoir (authors suggest bats):